lzieniew/yarn_yap/README.md

+# YarnYap - convinient high qualiy text to speech for articles and reddit threads

-# YarnYap - simple tool for automatically converting articles and Reddit threads into voice and uploading the to popular video platforms
+A simple tool for automatically converting articles and Reddit threads into voice and uploading the to popular video platforms

 ## Architecture:
   - I will use tortoise tts https://github.com/neonbjb/tortoise-tts for generating voice from text